Accessing your super benefits

 - you have a terminal medical condition (as defined in the legislation) or

-- you can demonstrate financial hardship or apply to the Department of Human Services for a compassionate grounds release*.
+- you can demonstrate financial hardship or apply to the Australian Taxation Office for a compassionate grounds release*.

 Under transition to retirement rules, you may be able to access your preserved benefits via a pension once you have reached your preservation age, even if you are still working.